ImageMagick/Usage-Markdown/layers/index.md

 The '**`Max`**' and '**`Min`**' methods will get the maximum (lighter) values and minimum (darker) values from a sequence of images.

 Again they are basically equivalent to using a [Lighten and Darken Composition Methods](../compose/#lighten), but with multiple images.
-With the right selection of background canvas color, you could use [Flatten Operator](#flatten) with the equivelent compose method.
+With the right selection of background canvas color, you could use [Flatten Operator](#flatten) with the equivalent compose method.

 WARNING: This is not a selection of pixels (by intensity), but a selection of values.
 That means the output image could result in the individule red, green and blue values from different images, resulting in a new color not found in any of the input images.